imazen/resizer/Core/Plugins/Basic/mvcroutingshim_readme.md

 Tagline: Prevent System.Routing from taking over the ImageResizer's requests.
 Aliases: /plugins/mvcroutingshim

-# MvcRoutingShim plugin
+# MvcRoutingShim plugin (built into core since v4)

-Installed by default.

-Prevents System.Routing from conflicting with the ImageResizer.
-Takes a minimalist approach by disabling routing only for requests that the ImageResizer is actually working on.
-Note that you still may need to add IgnoreRoute statements to allow the original images to be viewed without using the ImageResizer.
+Prevents ASP.NET MVC's `System.Web.Routing` from intercepting requests that the ImageResizer needs to handle.
+Takes a minimalist approach by disabling routing only for requests that the ImageResizer is actually processing.

+**This plugin is installed automatically by ImageResizer v4.** Do **not** add `<add name="MvcRoutingShim" />` to your `<plugins>` section — doing so will cause an "instance of the specified plugin has already been added" error.

+If you are upgrading from v3 to v4, remove any `<add name="MvcRoutingShim" />` line from your Web.config.

+You may still need to add `routes.IgnoreRoute` statements in your MVC route configuration to allow original (unprocessed) images to be served directly without going through MVC routing.